Fixed Route Statistics Report

 • Agency: Transit Agency that recorded the service performed.

-• Unlinked Passenger Trips: All passenger trips including transfers.
+• Unlinked Passenger Trips: All passenger trips, including transfers.
 This is the total ridership collected on revenue routes for the selected period.
-This typically comes from a farebox, Avail fare screens, or manual entry source.
+This comes from the "Ridership Source" defined in the ETMS Routes card (typically a farebox source or APC Boards)

 • Senior Passenger Trips: The total number of senior ridership that was collected on revenue routes.
 All fares with the ridership type set to the senior category will be totaled here.